ganesh2525/chat_and_notification_feature_codepth/README.md

 ## Execution

-- Sign in with google account.
+- To proceed, sign in using your Google account credentials.
-- Join the group.
+- Once signed in, join the specified group.
-- Now you can start to send messages.
-- Make sure that all the users should join the same group.
+- Ensure that all users join the same group, noting that the group name is case-sensitive.
-- Group name is case sensitive.
+- Upon successfully joining the group, you can commence sending messages.